suyash144/suyash144.github.io/_posts/2025-05-22-naive-bayes.md

 ### Takeaways

-If you read this far, I hope you gained something from reading this post.
+If you read this far, I hope you gained something from this post.
 I just wanted to try this out as a way to remember what I've done while working on cool projects, and to practice my writing skills.
 The Naive Bayes is a great tool to be able to use, but on this occasion there were some pitfalls that were not obvious to me at the start.
 As well as being aware of the conditional independence assumption, make sure your feature distributions are reasonable!